- The SAP APO SNP Transportation Load Builder is an unusual but critical component to SNP.

 In yellow, you can see the TLB Profile, which is assigned to this transportation lane.

-One of the most important controls related to the load build is not on the TLB Profile, is within the transportation lane, and is called the Loading Method and is in blue above.
+One of the most important controls related to the load build is not on the TLB Profile, is within the transportation lane, and is called the Loading Method and blue above.
 The loading method controls the mix of products that are placed onto a truck.
 SAP has three different loading methods that I have tested and work: straight loading and load balancing.
 The third method, Product Wise Loading works similarly in concept to load balancing.
 However, it is not sufficiently documented, and I have never personally tested it, so I can’t vouch for it.

 Maintenance of this Information in the TLB Profile